-On 30 May 2017, the Seventieth World Health Assembly approved the Road map to enhance health sector engagement in the strategic approach to international chemicals management towards the 2020 goal and beyond.
-The road map identifies actions where the health sector has either a lead or important supporting role to play in the sound management of chemicals, recognizing the need for multi-sectoral and multi-stakeholder cooperation.
-These actions are organized into four areas: risk reduction; knowledge and evidence; institutional capacity; and, leadership and coordination.
+The WHO Secretariat was requested to prepare the road map by WHA resolution 69.4 (2016) The role of the health sector in the Strategic Approach to International Chemicals Management towards the 2020 goal and beyond.
+The road map identifies concrete actions where the health sector has either a lead or important supporting role to play in the sound management of chemicals, recognizing the need for multi-sectoral cooperation.
+The actions are organized into four areas: risk reduction; knowledge and evidence; institutional capacity; and, leadership and coordination.
 For each action, the main actor, or lead, within the health sector has been identified.